skforlee/AudioApp/README.md

 # App Code Explained
 There is no back-end server.
 The app is self-contained.
 There is no HTTP communication with anything.
+No framework is used - it's purely HTML/CSS/JS.
+Ocasionally, you will see `query` and `queryAll` - these are just shorthands for `document.querySelector` and `document.querySelectorAll`.

 All library items, sets and favorites in the DOM (HTML elements) are created using JavaScript.
 Their creation funtions are in `js/dom-creation-functions.js`: